laarkell/learn-git-milestones/README.md

 ## Turn in Assignments
-Now that we have basic Git commands out of the way use Git to create and turn in your DIG 245 assignment ...
+Now that we have basic Git commands out of the way use Git to create and turn in your DIG 345 assignment ...

 - [x] In Github Desktop, create a new repository ...
-  - [x] Name: `dig245-a1`
+  - [x] Name: `dig345-a1`
-  - [x] Local Path: Click "Choose" and create a new folder `dig245-a1` inside the `critical-web-design` folder you made above
+  - [x] Local Path: Click "Choose" and create a new folder `dig345-a1` inside the `radical-software` folder you made above
   - [x] Click Create Repository
   - [x] This should now be your class folder's directory structure.
   ```
   critical-web-design
-    |-- dig245-a1
+    |-- dig345-a1
     |-- learn-git-milestones
   ```
-- [x] Open your new repository in Atom (with Github Desktop or drag the `dig245-a1` project folder into Atom)
+- [x] Open your new repository in Atom (with Github Desktop or drag the `dig345-a1` project folder into Atom)
   - [x] Add a README file: `README.md`
   - [x] In the README write your name and the date
   - [x] Use some [Markdown tags](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)